-This guides our approach to quality enhancement and encourages a culture and ethos of quality.
+This is embedded in our approach to quality enhancement and encourages and supports a culture and ethos of quality.

-The annual cycle for quality integrates self-evaluation with enhancement planning and performance and, links back to the Strategic Plans and Strategies.
-We set annual Strategic Priorities with a Supporting Action Plan and these, along with the Risk Register, Equality Action Plan 2021-2025 and the supporting College strategies all inform Borders College curriculum and department wide enhancement planning.
+The annual cycle for quality integrates self-evaluation with enhancement planning and performance, and links back to the Strategic Plans and Strategies.
+We set annual Strategic Priorities with a Supporting Action Plan and these, along with the Risk Register, Equality Action Plan 2021-2025 and the supporting College strategies all inform Borders College curriculum and department-wide enhancement planning.

 Our approach to quality improvement relies on a continuous cycle of monitoring, planning, action, and evaluation.
-This ensures we can maintain the standards expected both locally and nationally and supports us to achieve the goals in our Strategic Plans and Strategies.
+This ensures we can maintain the standards expected both locally and nationally and supports us to achieve the goals in our Strategic Plans and Strategies."